appcypher/viper/NOTES.md

         #### IMPLEMENTATION

-        The types of global variables, fields are determined at declaration point and cannot change so they can't be shadowed.
-The reason this isn't allowed is because it can lead to unintuitive behaviors and is hard to optimize.
+        The types of global variables and instance fields are determined at declaration point and cannot change so they can't be shadowed.
+The reason this isn't allowed is because it makes the program hard to reason about, increases compilation time and makes incremental compilation hard to achieve.

          The full list of variable types that cannot be shadowed
         - global variables
         - instance and class fields
         - variables from outer scope referenced in a closure